 TechGYRLS is a youth empowerment program designed to raise girls’ interest & confidence in the critical areas of science, technology, engineering, arts & mathematics (STEAM).
-The TechGYRLS program will help girls, ages 9-14 in grades 4th – 8th, develop the usage of team building, technological tools, critical thinking and problem-solving skills in any profession they pursue.
+The TechGYRLS Program will help young girls develop the usage of technological tools, critical thinking, and problem-solving skills in any profession they pursue.
 The program offers students a safe, supportive, girls-only environment for exploration and learning using curriculum comprised of design, animation, programming and robotics.

 A copy of the child’s latest report card must be submitted to firstname.lastname@example.org before the first session.

 Interested participants, please call 773-955-3100 ext.
 2656 or email email@example.com.

 National Science Foundation, National Center for Science and Engineering Statistics, Scientists and Engineers Statistical Data System (SESTAT) (1995), https://www.nsf.gov/statistics/sestat/, and the National Survey of College Graduates (NSCG) (2015), https://www.nsf.gov/statistics/srvygrads/.